marhoy/nrk-download/README.md

 As of autumn 2018, NRK has started to require a secret key in the header of the API requests.
 As far as I know, this is currently the only download-tool that works with the new restrictions.

 This is yet another commandline tool to download programs and series from NRK (Norwegian public broadcaster).
-It is inspired by the already existing tools that you can find on GitHub.
-The reason I decided to make yet another tool, was that I found the source code of some of the other tools to be difficult to read and understand, and thus difficult to contribute to.
+It supports both TV, Radio and PodCast content.

 The tool is written in Python, and is compatible with Python 2.7 and 3.x.
 It has been tested under both Linux, MacOS and Windows.